List of Scary Movie (film series) characters: Tom Ryan

-Tom is a dock worker in New York City and the neighbour of Mrs. Norris, an elderly woman Cindy Campbell acts as the care worker for.
+Tom Ryan (also known as Horace P. McTitties as per a court order name change by his wife Marilyn) is a dock worker in New York City and the neighbor of Mrs. Norris, an elderly woman Cindy Campbell acts as the care worker for.
 He is divorced with two children, Robbie and Rachel.
 When alien tripods arrive, he flees with his children.
-He is abducted with his daughter but is later saved by Cindy.
+He is abducted with Rachel but is later saved by Cindy.
 He begins a romantic relationship with Cindy at the end of the film.

-Tom is based off of Ray Ferrier, as well as his actor Tom Cruise, from War of the Worlds.
+Tom is based on Ray Ferrier (Tom Cruise), from War of the Worlds.

 Others

-Robbie and Rachel Ryan (Beau Mirchoff and Conchita Campbell) are the children of Tom Ryan and his ex-wife Marilyn (Molly Shannon).
-Mrs. Norris (Cloris Leachman) is an elderly woman cared for by Cindy, under the management of Mr. Koji (Henry Mah).
-Toshi Saeki (Garret Masuda) is the ghost of a young Japanese boy haunting Mrs. Norris's home after he and his mother's death at Cindy's boxing match.
-Zoltar and Billy are brother Martians who resemble Billy the Puppet who hold Saw-esque torture rooms as well as lead the alien invasion.
+Robbie and Rachel Ryan (Beau Mirchoff and Conchita Campbell) are Tom's children and parodies of Robbie and Rachel Farrier (Justin Chatwin and Dakota Fanning) from War of the Worlds.
+His ex-wife Marilyn (Molly Shannon) is a parody of Mary Ann Ferrier (Miranda Otto) from War of the Worlds.
+Mrs. Norris (Cloris Leachman), a parody of Emma Williams (Grace Zabriskie) from The Grudge, is an elderly woman cared for by Cindy, under the management of Mr. Koji (Henry Mah), a parody of Alex (Ted Raimi) from The Grudge.
+Toshi Saeki (Garret Masuda) is the ghost of a young Japanese boy haunting Mrs. Norris' home after his and his mother Kayako (Tomoko Sato)'s death at Cindy's boxing match.
+They are parodies of Toshio Saeki (Yuya Ozaki) and Kayako Saeki (Takako Fuji) from The Grudge.
+Zoltar (David Zucker) and Billy (Craig Mazin) are brother Martians who resemble Billy the Puppet who hold Saw-esque torture rooms as well as lead the alien invasion.
 There are also characters living an Amish style life in a parody of The Village.